-3 Ways to Save Time and Distance on the Medical Surgical Floor
+A Guided Walking Tour of Lost Time on the Medical-Surgical Floor

-Meta: In this blog post, we’ll address some of the challenges associated with the physical space of the medical-surgical floor.
-We’ll review how floor layout and workspace shortages can cause interruptions and waste valuable time.
-We’ll also look at how clinicians can manage these challenges to save time and improve care.
+Meta: In this blog post, we’ll walk through some of the challenges associated with the physical space of the medical-surgical floor.
+We’ll review how floor layout and workspace shortages can cause interruptions and waste your valuable time.
+We’ll also look at how clinicians can manage these challenges to reclaim critical minutes and improve care for their patients.

 Social Media Options:

-Option 1: Medical-Surgical clinicians are constantly on the move.1 In a single shift, nurses can walk up to 5 miles a day.2 Where can time get lost along the way?
+Option 1: Medical-surgical clinicians are constantly on the move.1 In a single shift, nurses can walk up to 5 miles a day.2 Where do you lose time along your hospital routes?
 Read our blog post to find out.

 Option 2: Each time you have to search for missing equipment, supplies, or staff, you can lose 3 minutes — adding up to 10 percent of one shift.3 How does this affect care, and what can you do about it?
 Read our blog post to learn more.